-Brands can cooperate with KOLs to generate useful contents for readers.
-Moreover, brands can organize campaigns to encourage users themselves to write reviews or create information related to the products.
+Brands can cooperate with KOLs to generate useful content for readers.
+Moreover, brands can organize campaigns to encourage users to write reviews or create information related to the products.

-The following example is KOL’s article recommending nine different kinds of perfumes from international brands and shared her experience.
+The following example is KOL’s article recommending nine different kinds of perfumes from international brands and sharing her experience.

 This post got 12K likes and 988 comments.